aeldidi/stdx-rust/README.md

 ----

-The goal is to reduce the amount of code as much as possible, and using good API design help [shepherd][1] anyone making use of it to write faster and more robust software.
+The goal is to reduce the amount of code as much as possible, and using good API design to help [shepherd][1] anyone making use of it to write faster and more robust software.

 Some concrete improvements I mean to make in compared to `std`: